EMCECS/atmos-client-java/api/readme.txt

 In order to use the API, you need to construct an instance of the EcuRestApi class.
 This class contains the parameters used to connect to the server.

-EsuApi cesu= new EsuRestApi( "host", port, "uid", "shared secret" );
+EsuApi esu= new EsuRestApiApache( "host", port, "uid", "shared secret" );

 Where host is the hostname or IP address of an ESU node that you're authorized to access, port is the IP port number used to connect to the server (generally